 Calibration requires special "calibration images" taken with the same CCD camera as the image being calibrated (the "light").
 These must be full-frame images, acquired at the same binning and temperature (if possible) as the "light".
 They come in three types: the Bias Frame is used to remove offsets, the Dark Frame to remove variations in dark current, and the Flat-Field Frame to remove pixel-specific differences in sensitivity, as well as variations in illumination across the camera sensor.
 All three types are usually constructed by combining multiple calibration images into a "master".
 This reduces the effect of readout and thermal noise compared to using single calibration images.
 For more information on calibration, please refer to the appropriate sections of the manual.

 MaxIm DL allows you to create an arbitrary number of calibration groups, each containing one or more calibration images, all having the same dimensions.
 Each group is identified by its image type (bias, dark or flat) and the properties of the images that it contains, namely filter (for flat fields only), exposure duration, image and pixel size, binning, camera temperature and ISO speed, though not all of these are always present.
 During calibration, MaxIm DL will select the calibration group of each type - bias, dark and flat - that best matches the currently active image, if any.
-If there is no flat-field with a matching filter name, an otherwise-qualifying flat field with no filter name will be used instead if it exists.
 If the image to be calibrated is a subframe, calibration is performed using the appropriate subregion of the calibration images.

 MaxIm DL's calibration groups form a kind of "menu" of available calibration frames for your main cameras and guiders alike, under a variety of conditions.
 You generally do not need to switch manually between different groups of calibration images, because the correct groups are selected automatically each time you calibrate an image, based on information in the raw image FITS header.